King Charles leads Vigil of the Princes beside Queen’s coffin as she lies in state

 Charles’s two sons, Prince William and Prince Harry will both be in uniform, at the King’s request, with the Prince of Wales standing at the head of the coffin and the Duke of Sussex at the foot, royal sources confirmed.

 The other grandchildren will be in morning suits and dark formal dresses with decorations.
-William will be flanked by his cousins Zara Tindall and Peter Philips, the children of the Princess Royal, while Harry will be with the Duke of York’s daughters, Princesses Beatrice and Eugenie.
+William will be flanked by his cousins Zara and Peter, while Harry will be with the Duke of York’s daughters, Princesses Beatrice and Eugenie.

 The Earl of Wessex’s children, Lady Louise and Viscount Severn, will stand near the middle of their grandmother’s coffin.
-The grandchildren, at the King’s invitation, are said to be very keen to pay their respects – just as their parents are doing on Friday evening.
+The grandchildren, at the King’s invitation, are said to be very keen to pay their respects – just as their parents did on Friday evening.

 The royal tradition first took place on 28 January 1936, when Elizabeth’s uncle, King Edward VIII, was joined by his three brothers in standing guard at the coffin of their late father, King George V, in Westminster Hall, while wearing full military uniforms.